k-atwhite/spacestagram/README.md

 Accessibility is key.
 My training as a Front End Developer emphasized the necessity of considering high color contrast, semantic html, ease of tabbing through elements, and supporting text to speech readers.
 In this project, I ensured every element was tabbable, each image had alt text, colors were contrasted, and there was no div soup!

 I ran lighthouse and received a score of 100.
-However, I think that lighthouse was acting imperfectly as I found that I could not naviate through the focusable elements with my tab button.
+However, I think that lighthouse was acting imperfectly as I found that I could not navigate through the focusable elements with my tab button.
 When I fixed this issue but adding a "tab-index", my lighthouse score dropped to a 96.
 I think that this issue comes from using a font-awesome icon for my heart.

 <p align="center"><img width="650" alt="Screen Shot 2021-09-23 at 12 15 01 PM" src="https://user-images.githubusercontent.com/49215782/134561869-ae879b14-40ae-4d4e-b48f-25c9ef748dad.png"></p>